GAZ Volga: GAZ-3105 Volga (1992–1996)

 During the late 1980s GAZ developed a concept car for a future replacement for both the executive car -3102 Volga and the luxury limousine GAZ-14 Chaika.
-However the resulting GAZ-3105, which was never to be part of the Volga family, as it would be produced on the Chaika's conveyor (presently still used for the -3102) due to the economic problems never reached production.
+However the resulting GAZ-3105, which was never to be part of the Volga family, as it would be produced on the Chaika's conveyor due to the economic problems never reached production.

+GAZ-NAMI Volga Prestige (1995)

+In 1995 NAMI designed a luxury model for GAZ based on the 3102 model, the concept was meant to compete with a variety of expensive Western cars widespread across the market followind the fall of Soviet Union.
+The concept featured a smoother exterior design, white leather interior, air conditioner, electric windows and adjustable rearview mirrors.
+Due to the production upgrade being too expensive for the factory Volga Prestige has never entered a serial production.